Grouping rows

 Setting a group description

 You may also set a description for a group, which will be displayed underneath the group title.
-To do this, use the getDescriptionFromRecordUsing()
+To do this, use the getDescriptionFromRecordUsing() method on a Group object:

 use Filament\Tables\Grouping\Group;